 26 thematic paths to find movies related to your projects

-Around the relation between society and cinema is proposed here a history of the 7th art, necessarily subjective, but which can suggest paths for further enquiry to all those who wish to enter this world which, perhaps, is new for them.
+Thinking about the relationship between society and cinema, one can outline a history of the 7th art, which will necessarily be subjective, but which can also suggest paths to follow for all those who wish to enter into this world which, perhaps, is new to them.

-Here we retrace the filmed memory of the Corrèze and its region, pay attention today to what cinema is being invented in our area…
+Retracing the filmed memory of Corrèze and its region, paying attention today to what is being invented thanks to cinema in our area…

-After COP 21, open the eyes to a world to preserve : ours.
+After the COP 21, let’s open our eyes to a world that is yet to be preserved : ours.

-An old word, developed before the Enlightenment and which gives a fine definition of Economics: the economy is the management of the common house.
-Cooperatives, mutuals, solidarity economics, open each in its own way to the construction of another world.
-They manage in this way « the common house » which is our world, looking for alternatives to capitalist economics.
+It is an old word, developed before the Enlightenment, which gives a fine definition of what economy could be : the management of our common house.
+Cooperatives, mutuals, solidarity economics offer each in its own way a management of « our common house » at the service of the people, looking for alternatives to capitalism.

-When the world becomes a gigantic market, when states are erased by the dictates of large financial groups, our world entered into a state of emergency : here we are…
+When the world becomes a gigantic market, when states get erased by the dictates of large financial groups, our world enters a state of emergency : this is it…

-What happen to public school and the Jules Ferry’s project ?
-How, through culture, build a shared world ?
+What has become of the public school and Jules Ferry’s project ?
+How, through culture, can we build a shared world ?

-From its invention in 1895, the 7th Art has accompanied the most diverse range of artistic movements.
-Today the development of digital recording, like the introduction of video 40 years ago, is upsetting the forms and ways by which the world is represented through images.
+Since its invention in 1895, the 7th Art has accompanied the most diverse range of artistic movements.
+Today, the birth of digital recording (like the introduction of video 40 years before that) is challenging the forms and ways the world is being represented through moving images.

 Let’s pay attention to the collusion between media and the financial power, to journalists’ freedom of expression, to the way opinion is being forged, and let’s observe new citizenship practices that are developing through the Internet.